1.1. Contact organisation

 a) Description/assessment of coverage errors:

-We analyze the nomenclature specific to the units in the government performance sector in addition to BR, the operating R&D national laws for this sector, the administrative sources and we find out if there are units that do not belong to GOV.
+We analyse the nomenclature specific to the units in the government performance sector in addition to BR, the operating R&D national laws for this sector, the administrative sources and we find out if there are units that do not belong to GOV.

 All units from government sector of performance answer at chapter dedicated GBARD.